vikasontech/blog/content/post/ratelimiter-with-resilience4j-spring-boot2.md

 Content-Type: text/event-stream;charset=UTF-8
 transfer-encoding: chunked

-data:ah what do you want ...
+data:Hey there! what do you want ...

 {{< /highlight >}}